 Two plays made premieres within Canada this past month, and some interesting facts are connecting these two performances from across provinces.
 Hamilton and Controlled Damage’s Canadian premieres (in fact the latter’s world premiere) are happening in Toronto at Mirvish Theatre and in Halifax at Neptune Theatre respectively.
 Hamilton is, of course, the hit musical by Lin-Manuel Miranda inspired by the life and history of American founding father Alexander Hamilton.
-Controlled Damage is a new work about the events surrounding Viola Desmond, a historic Nova Scotian woman who fought against racial discrimination in the mid 20th century after refusing to leave a “whites only” section of a theatre.
+Controlled Damage by Andrea Scott is a new work about the events surrounding Viola Desmond, a historic Nova Scotian woman who fought against racial discrimination in the mid 20th century after refusing to leave a “whites only” section of a theatre.
 And while the two are certainly very different pieces of art, they both share common ground- the $10 bill.

 Alexander Hamilton has had his place on the American $10 bill for the better part of a century now.
 By 1929, paper currency was moving to a smaller, uniform design, and the First Secretary of the Treasury was selected as the face of the $10 bill.
 In 2015, however, there had begun talks of replacing his portrait with that of an influential woman in American history due to the relative unpopularity and lack of awareness of Hamilton in comparison to the other founding figures of U.S. history.
 But in this same year, the unexpected national sensation of Hamilton had its premiere, and in 2016 the decision was reversed in the wake of increased interest in the statesman as well as the production cementing its foothold in public popularity.